Last modified on : Sept. 30th 2019.

 |The Plaza St-Hubert (source) - St-Hubert Street (source) - Chabanel Fashion Center|

-I couldn't have made this directory without the helpful posts from fellow bloggers from all around the world.
+I couldn't have made this directory without the helpful posts from fellow bloggers from all around the world and peolple like you that leave me comments about new stores!
 Thank you all!

 - Heather Lou talks about her favorites fabrics/notions stores in Montreal, at Closet Case Files.
 (2014)

 - Le fil d'ariane - serie of articles in French about all sewing industry of Montreal : designer, school, sharpener, notions stores, fabric stores, etc.

 - The big list of Canadian Online Fabric, Notions and Patterns companies, by Shannon, The Finished Garment

 - Christina from Assorted Notions : She talk about her experience fabrics shopping as a tourist in Montreal in 2007.

 - Sandra Phillips Smart Shopping Blog : She lists most fabric shop by address on St-Hubert and highlights the bests!
 (2010)

 - Patterns review discussion board about fabric shopping in Montreal